What Is an Accelerated Master’s Pathway? Your Common Questions Answered

 It’s no secret the world of higher education can be full of confusing or unfamiliar terms—just ask the provost about the status of your cohort’s matriculation.
 All vocabulary humor aside, it’s true that while you might be able to navigate your academic experience without knowing an exact definition of every single term, some really do merit a closer look—and that’s certainly the case with the phrase “accelerated Master’s pathway.”

 This academic option can provide a significant savings opportunity for you if you’re considering earning a graduate degree in the future.
 While the opportunity to potentially save time and money on the way to earning a graduate degree sounds appealing, you’re not alone if you have some questions about how it all works.
-In this article, we’ll explain what the accelerated Master’s pathway option means at Rasmussen College and answer some of the most common questions you may have.
+In this article, we’ll explain what the accelerated Master’s pathway option means at Rasmussen University and answer some of the most common questions you may have.

 What is an accelerated Master’s pathway?

-As the name implies, the accelerated Master’s pathway offering at Rasmussen College provides an avenue for students to earn a Master’s degree in less time.
+As the name implies, the accelerated Master’s pathway offering at Rasmussen University provides an avenue for students to earn a Master’s degree in less time.
 This is accomplished by allowing qualified students in select programs to swap out a number of Bachelor’s degree-level courses with compatible Master’s degree courses.
 This allows motivated students to get a head start on their graduate degree studies.

-For some program combinations, that could mean completing up to five graduate degree courses during the time a student would typically finish off their Bachelor’s degree.
+For some program combinations, that could mean completing up to six graduate degree courses during the time a student would typically finish off their Bachelor’s degree.
 While not exactly the same, you can think of it as a similar concept to when high schools offer courses to qualified students that can be accepted for college credit.